Q: Why should I submit my article?

 Q: I’m a teacher: What’s in it for me?

 A: We think faculty advisors play a critical role in helping students achieve their best work.
-Each issue of The Young Researcher will feature a bio page of faculty advisors, and each advisor will receive a printed copy of the journal in the mail.
+Each issue of The Young Researcher will feature a bio page of faculty advisors.

 Q: Your journal is open access.
 Are there any fees associated with being an author?